Insurance and Protection

 Swift Mortgages offers business protection too so if you have any queries regarding key man insurance, relevant life insurance, shareholder protection or group cover then why not contact us for more information?

-To give an idea of the risks of death, illness or being unable to work, why not put your details into this Risk Reality Calculator (courtesy of Liverpool Victoria).
+To give an idea of the risks of death, illness or being unable to work, why not put your details into this What are the chances? calculator from Quilter Financial Planning.
 Please note that the results are for illustrative purposes only and based on average statistics.

 By clicking this link you will be departing from the site of Swift Mortgages, neither Swift Mortgages nor Quilter are responsible for the accuracy of the information contained within the linked site.